sezder/Capstone/README.md

 This project has been a testament to the fact that I am a quick and accurate developer.
 Only two full-CRUD features were required to pass given a two-week sprint, and I was able to complete that within a few days.
 In about half of the time allotted, I was able to achieve not only my minimally viable product, but most of my stretch goals as well.
 I was able to knock out so many features that the rubric didn't accomodate grading all of it.

-TODO: Challenges I faced:
-- accessibility concerns
-- conditionally rendering forms in palce of content
-- nesting doll navigation
-- information-heavy-based design: prev. relied on photos to liven it up, looked very empty for brand new project

 ## Features
 - Create an account, sign in, or log in as a demo user